MRandl/verith/README.md

 programs.
-Verith is intended to be used in combination with the [extraction mechanism](https://coq.inria.fr/refman/addendum/extraction.html) to help certifying programs in compiled languages.
+Verith is intended to be used in combination with the [extraction mechanism](https://coq.inria.fr/refman/addendum/extraction.html) to help certifying programs in OCaml.
+It can also be used as is for regular Coq programs.

 It has no dependencies except than the Coq standard library and does not rely any axiom other than those provided by Coq itself.